Cornell-MAE-UG/fa25-portfolio-ryanbrynjo/_projects/ansys.md

 # Photos of Improved CAD Model

--I changed my wrench to have smoother contours to mitigate stress concentrations.
+I changed my wrench to have smoother contours to mitigate stress concentrations.
 I also made my wrench have a handle (by making it longer) that has a wider cross section to ensure it does not interfere with maximum stress locations; I assumed the point force was applied at the end of the handle in the same location as my hand calculations.

 **Pictures of Updated Model**